How to do a Romanian Deadlift with Proper Form

 - The Return.
 Reverse through these steps to bring the bar back to the ground in a controlled manner.
 You should allow the weights to touch the ground with each rep ensuring that you have gone through the full movement.

-Once you have proper deadlift form you can work to increase the weight that you use slowly over time.
+Once you have proper deadlift form and can consistently do your barbell deadlift or Romanian deadlift safely, you can work to increase the weight that you use slowly over time.
 Take your time and build up to the next level as possible.
 You can do the deadlift in many different ways to target different portions of the body and different muscle groups.
 Here are a few of my favorites: